 Test/Transcript results are valid for two years from the day of testing or completion of a course.
 Results that expire prior to the Start Date of the program may not be accepted, but will be reviewed by the Office of the Registrar.
 Official results must be submitted.

-Transcripts will be reviewed by the Office of the Registrar and the Practical Nurse program to determine whether the courses completed will be accepted to meet the proficiency requirement.
+Transcripts will be reviewed by the Office of the Registrar and the Health Care Aide program to determine whether the courses completed will be accepted to meet the proficiency requirement.